 Piquet uses a special stripped deck, called a Piquet deck.
 Starting from a deck of Denexa 100% Plastic Playing Cards, remove all the 2s through 6s.
 You’ll be left with a 32-card deck, with 7s through aces in all four suits.
 Cards rank in their usual order, with aces high.
 You will also need pencil and paper to keep score with.

 As the dealer has a distinct disadvantage in Piquet, and there is advantage to dealing first (because the player who deals first does not deal the sixth hand), the dealer of the first hand should be determined randomly.
-One player should cut the deck, and the other player claim one of the two halves of the deck; whoever have the highest bottom card on their half of the deck will deal first.
+One player should cut the deck, and the other player claim one of the two halves of the deck; whoever has the highest bottom card on their half of the deck will deal first.
 Shuffle and deal twelve cards to each player.
 The remaining eight cards form the talon.

 Before game play begins, players exchange cards with the talon in hopes of bettering their hand.
 The non-dealer exchanges first, and may discard up to five cards and draw back up to twelve cards.
 Players must exchange at least one card.
 If the non-dealer elects to exchange fewer than five cards, they are allowed to look at the cards they did not draw and place them back on the talon in the same order (e.g. if the non-dealer only exchanges three cards, they may look at the top two cards of the talon).

 After the non-dealer has exchanged, it is the dealer’s turn to exchange.
-As with the non-dealer, the dealer must exchange at least one card, and may exchange up to five, assuming that there are five cards remaining in the talon.
+As with the non-dealer, the dealer must exchange at least one card, and may exchange up to five, assuming there are five cards remaining in the talon.
 (The non-dealer’s discards are not recycled so the dealer may draw).
 If there are any cards left in the talon after the exchange, the dealer may, at their option, reveal the remaining cards to both players.

 A hand with no face cards prior to the exchange is called carte blanche (French for “white card”, probably because of the comparatively large amounts of open space on number cards).
 A player may declare carte blanche prior to the exchange to score 10 points.
 When carte blanche is declared, it must be revealed to the opponent.